hexon/fastmsgpack/README.md

 * It can't deserialize into your structs.
 * It only supports strings as map keys.
 * It decodes all ints as a Go `int`, including 64 bit ones, so it doesn't work on 32-bit platforms.
-* Using the Resolve API, you can't query fields inside of arrays (yet).

 ## Supported extensions: